 If you’re tempted to take action in any of these ways, we’re here to tell you to step back and reassess.

 There may be periods when it is necessary to do any of the above.
-But a lot of the time, staying on course is a better path.
+But a lot of the time, staying on course can be a better path.
 Warren Buffet has said, “The stock market is a device for transferring money from the impatient to the patient.”
-If you’re reacting by selling low, you solidify your loss position—but in recent history, the market has always rebounded.
+If you’re reacting by selling low, you solidify your loss position—but in recent history, the market has generally rebounded.

 It’s important to have a plan in place so you don’t continuously change course in trying times.
 A financial plan documents your current financial situation, what you want to achieve, and the steps you will take to get there—and it can be particularly useful in times like these.